Redeeming Love (novel): Plot summary

-The story starts off in New England, 1835.
+The story starts off in New England in 1835.
 Sarah, a beautiful young girl, meets her father, Alex Stafford, for the first time.
 Six-year-old Sarah learns that she is the product of Stafford's adulterous affair with her mother, Mae.
 Mae was urged to abort the child, but refused to do so, and her decision separated the two and left Mae depressed.
 Sarah begins to think that she is to blame, but she hopes Alex never comes back.

 Later that year, Mae's maid Cleo begrudgingly takes Sarah with her on a trip to the seashore so that Mae can have a private visit with Alex.
 Cleo takes Sarah with her to a popular brothel where Cleo is well-known and has a male companion.
 After getting drunk she agrees to sleep with him while Sarah waits in the hall.
 After this man leaves her heartbroken again, a half-drunk Cleo tells a frightened Sarah "God's truth:" that no man ever cares for a woman and all they want is sex.
 Mae and Sarah then move to a shack on the docks, where Mae takes up prostitution to make ends meet.
 She gains a reputation known all over town, and Sarah is forced to suffer the rejection of the townspeople because of it.
 Through this experience, Sarah learns to mask her emotions and replace them instead with a hard exterior.

 A few years later, Mae dies from a terrible illness, leaving eight year-old Sarah alone with a drunken man named Rab.
 Unsure of what to do with the small child, Rab seeks a home for the child.
 He finds a man looking for a little girl for his wealthy master.
 Thinking that this is Sarah's lucky break, Rab takes Sarah to the wealthy neighborhood.
 They are greeted at the door by a woman who urges Rab to take Sarah away and not come back.
 Not dissuaded, Rab insists that Sarah is perfect for this rich man.
 The woman admits the pair and sends them to a bedroom upstairs where they are instructed to wait until her master can see them.
 Duke, the master of the household, welcomes Sarah and Rab; minutes later, Rab is strangled before Sarah's eyes, his body dumped in a nearby alley.
 Duke, who is a pedophile, had been scouring the town not for a new daughter, but a new victim.
 Duke informs Sarah (renamed by him Angel) that there are many things he wants to teach her.
 He gives her first "lesson" that very night.